anroots/inspire/README.md

 * I18n support
 * RESTful API
 * Unlimited word/lang categories
-* Default word database contains words suitable for improvisation
 * Visitors can submit their own words
 * Bulk file adding from .txt files

 Installation
 =============

 Change settings in _application/bootstrap.php_ and files in the _application/config_ to your needs.
 Default user account for the admin panel must be created manually in PMA.
 Generate the password (after setting your auth key) by calling echo Auth::instance()->hash('MYPASS'); in one of the controllers.

 Dependencies
 -------------

 * Kohana 3.2: The default configuration assumes _/var/www/kohana/3.2/_ folder to exist, _system_ and _modules_ folders should be present.
+You can set your Kohana location in _index.php_.
-* Dependency: Kohana Commoneer module: https://github.com/anroots/kohana-commoneer
+* Dependency: Kohana Commoneer v1.4 module: https://github.com/anroots/kohana-commoneer

 Development